Helping our customers

-The system installed on site has been developed to reflect the requirements of GDPR, in particular:
+The system installed on site has been developed to reflect the requirements of the DAP2018/UKGDPR, in particular:

-• Data housed on the InVentry system within your premises is encrypted at a database level using 256-bit
+- Data housed on the InVentry system within your premises is encrypted at a database level using 256-bit encryption.

 In all the above instances described above, the information held within your InVentry system is under your local control on a PC within your network, and subject to your own data protection and handling policies.

 Lawfulness of Processing

 ‘Lawfulness of processing’ is at the heart of GDPR and organisations must ensure that this is complied with, but you don’t have to rely just on consent.
 Organisations can process data without necessarily asking consent to do so, other grounds include;

 - Processing is necessary for compliance with a legal obligation to which the data controller is subject;

 - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller

 - The Regulatory Reform (Fire Safety) Order 2005 England and Wales – Requires an emergency evacuation plan that includes ensuring all those on site are safe accounted for.

 This would provide legal grounds for processing data or in performance of a task acting in the public interest using an InVentry system.